joaojeronimo/home-tick/README.md

 # home-tick

 A [TICK](https://www.influxdata.com/blog/introduction-to-influxdatas-influxdb-and-tick-stack/) stack for the home.
-Get an instance, point a TLD at it, and you can use to track metrics of devices in your home.
+Get an instance, point a top level domain at it, and you can use to track metrics of devices in your home.
 Comes with a secured TICK setup, an api and homepage for you to implement your public your own public dashboard.
 I currently use this for tracking air quality data from [these sensors](https://luftdaten.info/).